 Stickers on the Mic: You're also selling tools and supplies, because any sort of project requires a specialized piece of equipment.
 So talk a little bit about some of these these products.

 Klum House: We really believe in the right tool for the right job, and we also really like showing people how to use new tools.
 That's one of the, as you know, one of the fun things about crafting is getting to get all the cool tools to do it.
 So we try to make sure that people are set up for success and tell them which tools they really need and which ones are like hey, this would be nice to have.
-But you don't actually have to buy it because We definitely want to make sure it's not super cost prohibitive.
-If you know you don't need to buy every single thing like you can make it work with just a few tools.
+But you don't actually have to buy it because we definitely want to make sure it's not super cost prohibitive.
+You don't need to buy every single thing, you can make it work with just a few tools.

-Stickers on the Mic: How have the classes and education side of the business been working on?
+Stickers on the Mic: How have the classes and education side of the business been working?

 Stickers on the Mic: You seem to have a pretty bright, spacious studio, what went into building your current space?